3 Reasons to Fix Your Home's Foundation Immediately

 Here are three reasons why waiting to get your foundation fixed is a bad idea.

-Often times, when someone notices a foundation issue, it’s usually something that started small and grew over time.
-This could be a crack in a poured concrete basement wall, or perhaps your noticing a gap between the floorboards and the wall.
+Oftentimes, when someone notices a foundation issue, it's usually something that started small and grew over time.
+This could be a crack in a poured concrete wall, or perhaps you're noticing a gap between the floorboards and the wall.

-Next, the safety and stability of a home’s foundation can be compromised the longer a homeowner waits to repair it.
-Stairstep cracks in brick walls are a sign the foundation is settling – and it won't get better with time.
+Next, the safety and stability of a home's foundation can be compromised the longer a homeowner waits to repair it.
+Bowing walls are a sign the foundation could cave in and they often do.

-Additionally, foundation issues can affect the floors on the levels above the slab or crawlspace.
+Additionally, foundation issues can affect the floors on the levels above the basement, slab, or crawlspace.
 The flooring could become uneven or bouncy, making it less safe.

 A new homeowner would assume any responsibility for the home's foundation.
 If a foundation issue was flagged during the home inspection, it could indicate a major expense soon.

 The good news is a repaired foundation is not a red flag for a potential buyer.
 In fact, there are even instances where a repaired foundation is more stable and stronger than the original construction.